xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/bat.md

 these should be installed.

 The `vcompletion` helper requires the type of completion script as the second argument.
-This is best presented in practise:
+This is best presented in practice:

 ```bash
 # Template file for 'bat'